-Gateway Academy is a comprehensive gifted program that offers formal services in Math and English Language Arts to students in grades 4-6.
+Gateway Academy is a comprehensive gifted program that offers formal accelerated and enriched services in Math and English Language Arts to highly gifted students in grades 4-6.
 Gateway students also receive an enriched science and social studies curriculum through differentiated instruction.

-Secondary gifted services are provided through cluster scheduling gifted students and acceleration and enrichment strategies.
+Additional gifted services are provided through cluster grouping gifted students and acceleration and enrichment strategies.

 We recognize that the unique characteristics of gifted children necessitate differentiated programming.
 Special characteristics may include precocious insightfulness, uniqueness of response, and the ability to integrate several levels of thinking and reasoning.
 The district provides differentiated learning experiences for those children identified for gifted education services.
 These experiences may include the provision for quality time spent with peers of similar interest and abilities; opportunities for involvement in clubs, organizations, enrichment groups and activities; and social and emotional support, whole class lessons, and small group work.

 The Ohio Department of Education defines “gifted” as a student who performs or shows potential for performing at remarkably high levels of accomplishment when compared to others of the same age, experience, or environment (ORC, Sec.
 3324.01).